patrickbucher/learning-rust/diary.md

+# Day 151 (2024-08-22)

+I worked through chapter 9 in CSGDSA, for which I both implemented a stack and a queue based on a vector.

 # Day 150 (2024-08-21)

-I finished reading chapter 8 in CSGDSA…
+I finished reading chapter 8 in CSGDSA and worked through all the exercises, mostly dealing with maps and sets.

 # Day 149 (2024-08-20)